 100-199 A course primarily, though not exclusively, for first-year students.
 200-299 A course which assumes some previous college-level study in the field of a course primarily, though not exclusively, for sophomores.
 300-399 A course directed primarily to juniors or seniors, or one which assumes an intermediate level of intellectual maturity.
 400-499 A course directed primarily to seniors and which assumes knowledge gained in several college courses in the field or an advanced level of intellectual maturity.

-500-699 Graduate level courses

-Comma Courses The first semester of a comma course is normally the prerequisite to the second semester of the course.
+500-699 Graduate level courses Comma Courses The first semester of a comma course is normally the prerequisite to the second semester of the course.
 Even Numbers Courses generally offered in second semester (spring).

-Lafter number Laboratory course which accompanies a lecture course.

-LC after number Language Across the Curriculum courses which apply foreign language skills in other departments.

-Courses available for LC have a notation in their course description specifying the foreign language(s)

-offered.
-See Academic Regulations.

-Odd Numbers Courses generally offered in first semester (fall).

-P after number Field experience/practicum component which accompanies a lecture course.

-R after number A course normally offered in both semesters (see sample #1 below).

-S after number A course offered during the summer.

-Z after number Writing intensive section of a course (see The Writing Program).
+Even Numbers courses generally offered in second semester (spring).
+L after number Laboratory course which accompanies a lecture course.
+L after number Laboratory course which accompanies a lecture course.
+Language Across the Curriculum courses which apply foreign language skills in other departments.
+Courses available for LC have a notation in their course description specifying L after number LC after number Laboratory course which accompanies a lecture course.
+Language Across the Curriculum courses which apply foreign language skills in other departments.
+Courses available for LC have a notation in their course description specifying the foreign language(s) offered.
+See Academic Regulations .
+L after number LC after number Odd Numbers Laboratory course which accompanies a lecture course.
+Language Across the Curriculum courses which apply foreign language skills in other departments.
+Courses available for LC have a notation in their course description specifying the foreign language(s) offered.
+See Academic Regulations .
+Courses generally offered in first semester (fall).